NativeScript/firebase/packages/firebase-admob/README.md

 #### Instantiate a Banner Ad

-A `BannerAd` requires an `unitId`, an `BannerAdSize`, an `AdRequest`, and a `BannerAdListener`.
-An example is shown below as well as more information on each parameter following.
+To instantiate a banner ad, add the `BannerAd` view to your markup.
+The `BannerAd` requires the following properties: an `unitId`, an `BannerAdSize`, an `AdRequest`, and a `BannerAdListener`.
+Below are examples of adding a Banner ad in different flavors of JS supported by {N}.

 #### Core